areaDetector/ADUVC/README.md

 ### An EPICS Driver for USB Video Class (UVC) devices

-There is currently one release version of this driver (R1-0).
+Release versions of this driver are available on Github.
 Release notes are available on https://jwlodek.github.io/ADUVC.
 Please report any problems or feature requests on the issues page on https://github.com/jwlodek/ADUVC.

 ### Installation